 RA can lead to pain, deformity and destruction of the hand.
 Pain can often be decreased by splinting, steroid injections, physical therapy, and occasionally by surgery.
 The fingers may drift / angle away from the thumb, making pinch and grasp difficult.
 The thumb may become deformed, further impairing function.
 These deformities may be treated by reconstructing the tendons and ligaments of the digits, fusing the joint (making it stiff, strong and pain-free), or joint replacement.
 These surgeries often reduce pain and deformity, and improve hand appearance and hand function.

 The rheumatoid wrist is also a frequent source of problems.
 RA attacks the ligaments that support the wrist, leading to instability, deformity, pain, stiffness and weakness.
-In some cases the hand essentially “falls off” of the wrist.
+In some cases the hand essentially ‘falls off’ of the wrist.
 This wrist deformity exacerbates the hand deformities.
 The wrist problem usually needs to be corrected prior to, or simultaneously with, any hand reconstruction.
 The wrist may need to be partially or totally fused or, in suitable candidates, replaced.
 This usually greatly improves hand function.
+Buy valium site

 If there are significant problems with the elbow or shoulder, they should probably be addressed first, before the hand or wrist.
 This is because it is difficult to effectively use the hand if the elbow and shoulder are painful and stiff.
 In younger patients, excision of the rheumatoid inflammation from the elbow and/or shoulder may help decrease symptoms.
-In many young patients, elbow arthritis can be treated by “Fascial Interposition Arthroplasty” (see the elbow arthritis section for more details).
+In many young patients, elbow arthritis can be treated by ‘Fascial Interposition Arthroplasty’: please see the ‘elbow arthritis’ section of this website for more details regarding this.
 In the shoulder, fixing any rotator cuff tears helps decrease pain and improves function.
 In older patients, or in those with advanced disease, elbow or shoulder replacement may be appropriate.